savaonepunch/twitch-chat-to-discord/README.md

 ## How to use:
 1. Go to https://dev.twitch.tv/ and create an application to get your token and client ID.
 2. Create a webhook link on Discord by going to a channel's settings.
-3. Create a `secrets.json` file and place in the same directory as index.js.
+3. Create a `secrets.json` file and place it in the same directory as `index.js`.
 4. The inside of the `secrets.json` file shouls look like this:
 ```json
 {